top of page

 Answering these questions can help you create more targeted, effective campaigns, and ensure your interventions are aligned with the behaviours you want to shift.

-In recycling, as in any behaviour change campaign, understanding attitudes is also key.
 Do people believe that most of their neighbours recycle, encouraging them to do the same?
-Or do they think that recycling doesn’t matter because it all ends up in landfill?
+Or do they think that recycling doesn’t matter because it all ends up in landfill and don't trust their local authority?
 Behaviour is driven by beliefs, but changing awareness is often the first step in changing behaviour, as this it is easier to shift and a quick win than more ingrained and difficult to move behaviours.

 Focus on one behaviour for lasting change